dwillis/campaign_finance_api_docs/source/index.md

 }
 ```

-This endpoint retrieves most recent independent expenditures by a given committee.
+This endpoint retrieves the 20 most recent independent expenditures by a given committee.

 ### HTTP Request